Rabattini/TOOLS/README.md

 Languages used here are mostly c, c++, c# and MexScript/QuickBms.

-There is no need to compile my scripts to run them, BUT they require interpreters to run properly e.g. quickBMS.
+There is no need to compile my BMS FILES scripts to run them, BUT they require interpreters to run properly e.g. quickBMS.
 You can download this wonderful tool here: http://aluigi.altervista.org/papers/quickbms.zip

 Feel free to use my tools/scripts for your game modding projects.